Capstone Green Energy Announce - GuruFocus.com

-Capstone+Green+Energy (Nasdaq: CGRN) (“Capstone”, or the “Company”), a global leader in carbon reduction and on-site resilient green Energy as a Service (EaaS) solutions, today announced that it has commenced an underwritten public offering of shares of its common stock and warrants to purchase shares of its common stock.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+Capstone Green Energy (Nasdaq: CGRN) (“Capstone”, or the “Company”), a global leader in carbon reduction and on-site resilient green Energy as a Service (EaaS) solutions, today announced the pricing of an underwritten public offering consisting of 2,934,498 shares of its common stock and accompanying warrants to purchase up to 2,934,498 shares of common stock at a combined public offering price of $2.75 per share and accompanying warrant.
+The warrants have an exercise price of $2.75 per share, are exercisable immediately, and will expire five years following the date of issuance.
+The offering is expected to close on August 23, 2022, subject to customary closing conditions.

-Lake Street Capital Markets, LLC is acting as the sole book-running manager for the offering and Joseph Gunnar & Co. is acting as co-manager for the offering.
+Lake Street Capital Markets, LLC is acting as the sole book-running manager for the offering and Joseph Gunnar & Co., LLC is acting as co-manager for the offering.

 A shelf registration statement on Form S-3 (File No. 333-254547) relating to the securities being offered was filed with the U.S. Securities and Exchange Commission (the “SEC”) on March 22, 2021, and became effective on April 14, 2021.
-The offering will be made only by means of a prospectus supplement and accompanying prospectus that form a part of the shelf registration statement.
-A preliminary prospectus supplement and accompanying prospectus relating to the proposed offering will be filed with the SEC and will be available on the SEC's website, located at www.sec.gov.
+The offering is being made only by means of a prospectus supplement and accompanying prospectus that form a part of the shelf registration statement.
+A final prospectus supplement and accompanying prospectus relating to the offering will be filed with the SEC and will be available on the SEC's website, located at www.sec.gov.
 Alternatively, copies of the prospectus supplement and accompanying prospectus may be obtained, when available, from Lake Street Capital Markets, LLC, Attn: Syndicate Department, 920 Second Avenue South, Suite 700, Minneapolis, MN 55402, by calling (612) 326-1305, or by emailing [email protected].
-Before you invest, you should read the preliminary prospectus supplement and accompanying prospectus, together with the information incorporated therein, for more complete information about Capstone and the proposed offering.
+Before you invest, you should read the final prospectus supplement and accompanying prospectus, together with the information incorporated therein, for more complete information about Capstone and the offering.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.